vovapolu/ensime.github.io/getting_started.md

 ## Contributing

-You are invited to read our [Contributing Guide](/contributing) and improve ENSIME.
+You are invited to read the [`ensime-server` Contributing Guide](/server/contributing) and improve ENSIME.
 You'll get lots of help from existing contributors.
 Please take a moment to read [The Open Source Entitlement Complex](https://medium.com/@fommil/the-open-source-entitlement-complex-bcb718e2326d#.tvgf7fn0v) to understand why *we empower, but our contributors do not provide customer support*.

 ## Sponsoring